dwmt/commitlint-jira-type/README.md

        extends: ['jira-type'],
      }
      ~~~~
-  1. Setup [Husky](https://github.com/typicode/husky/): to lint commits before they are created you can use Husky's `commit-msg` hook
+  1. Setup [Husky](https://github.com/typicode/husky/).
+To lint commits before they are created you can use the `commit-msg` hook
      ~~~~
      mkdir .husky
      npx husky add .husky/commit-msg "npx --no-install commitlint --edit $1"